 A naturally empathetic and skillful legal practitioner, Emily assists clients in de facto property matters, parenting disputes, divorce applications, Wills, Enduring Powers of Attorney and Appointments of Enduring Guardian – areas of law which commonly interlink around the time of separation.

 “Helping our clients through the court process is a tough job but highly rewarding for me as a lawyer because I get to see families and children settle into their lives, and that’s my aim every day – to work towards a true resolution,” Emily said.

-Emily is part of the firm’s highly reputed Family Law Department, headed by Family Law Special Counsel Michael Twohill, Senior Associate Hayley Condon, Department Manager Donna Tolley, and supported by dedicated Family Law paralegals Brittany Watsford and Amy Harding.
+Emily is part of the firm’s highly reputed Family Law Department, headed by Family Law Special Counsel Michael Twohill, Senior Associate Hayley Condon, Department Manager Donna Tolley, and supported by dedicated Family Law Paralegal Brittany Watsford.

-Attwood Marshall Lawyers ready to assist families grappling with Covid-19
+Attwood Marshall Lawyers are ready to assist families grappling with COVID-19

-There has been an increase in the number of urgent applications filed in the Courts over a four week period in March and April, with a 39 per cent increase in the Family Court of Australia and a 23 per cent per cent increase in the Federal Circuit Court.
+There has been an increase in the number of urgent applications filed in the Courts over a four-week period in March and April, with a 39 per cent increase in the Family Court of Australia and a 23 per cent increase in the Federal Circuit Court.

 Statistics are showing increases in familial stress, domestic violence and, anecdotally, we’re seeing more couples separated and under one roof.
 We are filing more applications for parenting orders and orders relating to property.
 COVID-19 is bringing these matters to ahead because people have had more time to think about themselves and their children.
 This is particularly the case for families affected by border controls.